Mordical62645/cli-reference-tool/basic-git.md

 # Force merge of unrelated histories
 git pull origin main --allow-unrelated-histories

+Press Esc - This takes you out of INSERT mode and into normal mode Type :wq and press Enter - This will save the merge commit message and exit

 # Resolve any conflicts, then commit
 git add .
 git commit -m "Merge unrelated histories"